DII.B vs. ELF, AVP, DII.A, SGE, EL, MBC, CL, LEG, RAY, and SCL

 Dorel Industries vs. Its Competitors

-E-L Financial (TSE:ELF) and Dorel Industries (TSE:DII.B) are both small-cap consumer goods companies, but which is the better stock?
-We will compare the two companies based on the strength of their profitability, analyst recommendations, dividends, media sentiment, institutional ownership, earnings, risk and valuation.
+E-L Financial (TSE:ELF) and Dorel Industries (TSE:DII.B) are both small-cap consumer goods companies, but which is the superior investment?
+We will compare the two companies based on the strength of their dividends, earnings, profitability, analyst recommendations, risk, media sentiment, institutional ownership and valuation.

 E-L Financial has higher revenue and earnings than Dorel Industries.
 Dorel Industries is trading at a lower price-to-earnings ratio than E-L Financial, indicating that it is currently the more affordable of the two stocks.

-E-L Financial has a beta of 0.85, suggesting that its stock price is 15% less volatile than the S&P 500.
-Comparatively, Dorel Industries has a beta of 3.06, suggesting that its stock price is 206% more volatile than the S&P 500.
+E-L Financial has a beta of 0.85, meaning that its share price is 15% less volatile than the S&P 500.
+Comparatively, Dorel Industries has a beta of 3.06, meaning that its share price is 206% more volatile than the S&P 500.

 Summary